BitModern/test-quality-doc/docs/github_setup.md

 ## GitHub PR(Pull Request) Integration

 TestQuality's integration with [GitHub PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) ensures that every PR is thoroughly tested before being merged into the main branch.
+This integration helps streamline the development workflow by automating the testing process and ensuring code quality.

+### Understanding GitHub PR Integration

+#### What is GitHub PR Integration?

+GitHub PR integration in TestQuality allows you to connect your PRs with TestQuality's testing framework.
+This ensures that all changes made in a PR are automatically tested before being merged, maintaining the integrity of the main branch.

+#### Why Use GitHub PR Integration?

+- **Automated Testing:** Automatically run tests on every PR to catch issues early.
+- **Quality Assurance:** Ensure that only thoroughly tested code is merged.
+- **Efficient Workflow:** Save time by automating the testing process, allowing developers to focus on writing code.

 ### Standard PR Workflow
 1. **PR Created**: A Pull Request is created.